Anil Joseph Thomas Couto: Archbishop

 He was appointed the Archbishop of Delhi on 2 December 2012, replacing Archbishop Vincent Concessao, who passed the canonical retirement age of 75 the previous year.

-He also serves as the chairman of the Conference of the Catholic Bishops' of India (CCBI - of the Latin Rite) for Ecumenism.
+He also serves as the ecumenism chairman of the Conference of the Catholic Bishops' of India.
 He is a member of the Commission for Inter Religious Dialogue of the Catholic Bishops' Conference of India (CBCI).